How to Hike Devil’s Thumb in Lake Louise

 The Devil’s Thumb hike starts right at the world-renowned Lake Louise.
 The hike begins by following the paved path around the lake, known as the Lakefront Trail.
 It is here that you will experience the largest crowds, but do not be deterred by this.
 The higher you are willing to hike, the less busy the trails become, and the more astonishing the views get!

-As the paved path begins to wind around the side of the lake, you will want to veer to the right and into the trees, following the sign for the Lake Agnes Trail (dirt trail).
+As the paved path begins to wind around the side of the lake, you should veer to the right and into the trees, following the sign for the Lake Agnes Trail (dirt trail).

 The Lake Agnes Trail is roughly 3.5 km long and is spent mostly in the trees, with only a few viewpoints.
-This is a relatively easy start to the hike, with steady elevation gain and a wide dirt path that allows plenty of space for the many visitors this trail sees each day.
+It starts relatively easy, with steady elevation gain and a wide dirt path that allows plenty of space for the many visitors this trail sees each day.

 Partway to Lake Agnes, you will have the pleasure of passing Mirror Lake!
 This is a stunning elevated lake in Banff with its own unique color.
 From Mirror Lake, you get an unbeatable view of the Big Beehive – from this viewpoint, it is obvious how the Big Beehive got its name.